oshai/kotlin-logging/SECURITY.md

 Primary key fingerprint: 47EB 6836 245D 2D40 E89D  FB41 36D4 E961 8F3A DAB5
 ```

-**If you see "Good signature"**, it means the file has not been tampered with and is genuinely from the person who signed it.
+**If you see "Good signature"**, it means the file has not been tampered and match the signature.

 **If you see "BAD signature", do not trust the file**.
 It may have been corrupted or tampered with.
 Delete it and try downloading it again from a trusted source.
 If the problem persists, contact the mail above.